Scar Repair in San Francisco

 Indermaplaning, Dr. Javaheri will use a hand-held instrument called a dermatome.
 The dermatome has an oscillating blade that moves back and forth to evenly “skim” off the exterior layers of skin.
 Dr. Javaheri will continue to use the dermatome until the lowest point of the scar becomes as even as possible with the surrounding skin.

 Dermabrasion and dermaplaning are usually performed using a local anesthetic in conjunction with a sedative to help you relax.
 The procedures can last anywhere from a few minutes to over an hour depending on how large an area of skin is be treated.*

 Z-plasty is a surgical procedure used to reposition a scar so that it may more closely conform to the natural lines and creases of the skin resulting in the scar appearing less noticeable.

-For this procedure, the old scar is removed and new incisions are made on each side, creating small triangular flaps of skin that are then rearranged to cover the wound at a different angle.
-The wound is closed with small stitches, which are removed within a few days.
+For this procedure, the old scar is diminished and new incisions are made on each side, creating small triangular flaps of skin that are then rearranged to cover the wound at a different angle.
+The wound is closed with small stitches, which are extracted within a few days.

 Z-plasty is usually performed as an outpatient procedure under local anesthesia.*

 Skin grafts involve the transfer of skin from a healthy area (donor site) of the body to a heavily scarred area (recipient site).
 Since most grafts derive from a person’s own skin, the procedures are normally successful, though on occasion the graft can fail.
 In addition, all grafts leave some scarring at both the donor and recipient sites.*